 Accessibility Resources recognizes that parents, grandparents, guardians and other family members have played an integral role in the academic development of the student.
-During the intake, the Accommodation Coordinator's role is to engage with the student directly and allow the student an opportunity to discuss how their disability has impacted them.
+During the intake, the Access Coordinator's role is to engage with the student directly and allow the student an opportunity to discuss how their disability has impacted them.

-Questions within our online application for services (found on our Registration page) are specifically tailored to allow the student an opportunity to offer their personal narrative of how their disability has impacted them.
-These questions and responses will be discussed during the intake with their Accommodation Coordinator.
+Questions within our registration form (found on our Registration page) are specifically tailored to allow the student an opportunity to offer their personal narrative of how their disability has impacted them.
+These questions and responses will be discussed during the registration meeting with their Access Coordinator.

 Students and parents can review FERPA rules and regulations from the Office of the Registrar on the FERPA and Records Privacy page.
 These records include Financial Aid, Student Bill, Grades, schedules, etc. A full list is available from OneStop on the Delegated Access page.

 The University reserves the right to deny requests for any and all student information to all third parties, including parents.
-Therefore, an Accommodation Coordinator may not share all conversations shared between them and your student.
+Therefore, an Access Coordinator may not share all conversations shared between them and your student.

 In high school, parents were a part of the IEP/504/transition meetings and students rarely had a voice or were asked to participate.